lightster/scrawl/README.md

 # The Scrawl theme

-Scrawl is a Jekyll theme based on the [Minimal](https://github.com/pages-themes/minimal) theme.
+Scrawl is a Jekyll theme based on [the Primer theme](https://github.com/pages-themes/primer) by GitHub.

 ## Installation